ThorDog/Coursera-Getting-Cleaning-Data/codebook.md

 ##Creating the tidy datafile
 The tidy data file presented in this project was created from the original dataset as follows:
-1) The training and the test set feaure, activity, and subject data files (X_train, X_test, y_train, y_test, subject_train and subject_test data files) were merged to create one data set.
+1) The training and the test set feature, activity, and subject data files (X_train, X_test, y_train, y_test, subject_train and subject_test data files) were merged to create one data set.
 2) The feature data from the X_train and X_test files were filtered to retain only feature data representing either a mean or standard deviation feature observation.
-3) The activity data from the y_train and y_test data represented as integers from 1 to 6 were replaced by text strings representing the activities according to the associations presented in the activitiy_labels file in the original dataset as follows:
+3) The activity data from the y_train and y_test data represented as integers from 1 to 6 were replaced by text strings representing the activities according to the associations presented in the activity_labels file in the original dataset.

-1 WALKING
-2 WALKING_UPSTAIRS
-3 WALKING_DOWNSTAIRS
-4 SITTING
-5 STANDING
-6 LAYING

 4) The data set was labled with descriptive variable names as follows:
 The subject data were labled as "Subject", the activities as "Activity", and the retained feature variables were named in accordance with the corresponding name from the features file in the original data set.